 - Taking NMM with food may reduce GI problems if they occur

-Preliminary evidence suggests NMM may reduce sperm quality, sperm motility and increase free radical damage (oxidative stress) in testes.
+Preliminary evidence suggests NMM may reduce sperm quality, sperm motility, and increase free radical damage (oxidative stress) in testes.
 This is addressed in the video above also.
 The implications of this and whether or not it occurs in men who take NMN supplements need more study.
-Until more is known, men may want to consider this if he and his partner are trying to conceive.
+Until more is known, men may want to consider this if they and their partner are trying to conceive.

 Speak to your doctor if you have brain cancer.
 One study has noted people with a type of brain cancer called glioblastoma – who also had higher NAD levels – died sooner than those who had lower NAD levels.